Stress Microbiome Impact: How Does It Affect Gut Health?

 What is the Gut Microbiome?

 Our gut microbiome consists of trillions of microorganisms living in our digestive tract, including bacteria, viruses, and fungi.
-Notably, this microbial community is unique to each individual and changes based on diet, environment, and medication.
-As a result, the impact of stress microbiome can alter this delicate balance, affecting overall health.
+This microbial community is unique to each individual and changes based on diet, environment, and medication.
+As a result, the impact of stress on the microbiome can alter this delicate balance, affecting overall health.

 The Role of the Gut Microbiome in Health